New Zealand International Science Festival | 28 June - 6 July

 Enjoy a walk through the public areas and closed stacks of the Library.
 View selected material from the collections relating to the history of science and technology in New Zealand.

-Beverly Begg Observatory visit | $20 NZD per person
+Beverly Begg Observatory visit | FULL

 The Beverly-Begg Observatory was established in 1922 by the Dunedin Astronomical Society and named after local astronomers: Arthur Beverly and John Begg.
 An annex was added in the 1960s.
 The brick building has a 12-foot revolving dome covering the equatorial with a row of shutters in the meridian line for the transit instrument.
 Telescopes mounted are on concrete pillars.
 In 2008 the society unveiled a new 35cm Celestron instrument on a Software Bisque Paramount ME robotic telescope mount with camera, replacing a 30.5 cm reflector telescope that had been in use since 1973.